tap349/tap349.github.io/_posts/2017-11-20-react-native-upgrading.md

 $ react-native run-android
 ```

-most likely there will be lots of errors because many npm packages got broken
+most likely there will be lots of errors: many npm packages got broken because
-because of new versions of RN, Babel, Gradle, whatever.
+of new versions of RN, Babel, Gradle, whatever.

 see [React Native - Troubleshooting]({% post_url 2017-07-04-react-native-troubleshooting %}),
 `errors after upgrading RN from 0.52.1 to 0.59.9` section.